coldshrine/study-notes/talks/the-art-of-destroying-software.md

 Alan Kay said that the biggest mistake he made naming the thing Object-Orientation was to call it Object-Orientation instead of Message-Orientation.
 Bigger programs contain smaller programs that communicate to each other.
 People nowadays think about the objects and not the messages that go between them.
 In Erlang, each Object is basically a process.
 These programs should be 1 week to rewrite.

 The secret for consulting is to never build big programs!

+The difference between good code and bad code is the size of the programs.

+You cannot keep 100.000 lines of code in your head, 3000 unit tests won't help.

+Refuse also to deploy more than a thousand lines of code to production.
+Smaller chunks are easier to deploy, test, rollback and debug.

+Teams want to build programs that are inherently too big and too complex.